Uranium Mill Tailings Remedial Action: Post-1978

 Title I of UMTRCA addressed the environmental and public health risks at uranium mills operating during the federal uranium procurement period from the mid-1940s to the 1970s.
 Title I sites are regulated in accordance to regulation 10 CFR 40.27 known as the "General license for custody and long-term care of residual radioactive material disposal sites.".
 Under these regulations, proper monitoring, maintenance and precautionary measures in the case of an emergency are mandatory for the remediation of Title I sites.
 Disposal of radioactive material is allocated to various disposal sites approved by the United States Department of Energy.
-Within these Title I classifications, the United States Department of Energy approved of an action plan which targeted groundwater contamination and allowed for Native American Tribes and the state to discuss future plans to remove contamination from groundwater.
+Within these Title I classifications, DOE approved of an action plan which targeted groundwater contamination and allowed for Native American Tribes and the state to discuss future plans to remove contamination from groundwater.
 Sites who have contained all radioactive and contaminated material will be approved with a Nuclear Regulatory Commission (NRC) General License.

 Title II concerned the regulation of licensed uranium mills after the passing of UMTRCA.
 It contains the mechanism by which land and mill tailings are transferred to the federal government and the way costs concerning long-term management are arranged with licensees.
-Under these licenses, sites will receive funding towards surveillance and maintenance from the United States Department of Justice (DOE) as well as the development of Long Term Surveillance Plans (LTSP).
-After approval, these sites will be taken into the custody of the United States department of energy and held in accordance with regulation 10 CFR 40.28 known as the "General License for Custody and Long-Term Care of Uranium or Thorium Byproduct Materials Disposal Sites."
+Under these licenses, sites will receive funding towards surveillance and maintenance from DOE as well as the development of Long Term Surveillance Plans (LTSP).
+After approval, these sites will be taken into the custody of DOE and held in accordance with regulation 10 CFR 40.28 known as the "General License for Custody and Long-Term Care of Uranium or Thorium Byproduct Materials Disposal Sites."